sam-rice/reading-room-ui/README.md

 2. `cd` into the top level of the project repository from the command line and install project dependencies by running `npm i`.
 3. Run `npm run dev` to launch the application's server.
 4. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the live page.
+5. When prompted, log in with demo user credentials to begin using the app:\
+  email: `jimmy@mail.com`\
+  password: `guitar`